fogine/couchbase-odm/README.md

 -------------------
 Please, fill a bug report at [issues](https://github.com/fogine/couchbase-odm/issues) page if you find any.
 Also, feedback, suggestions and pull requests are more than welcome!
-Make sure to discuss the issue with the community before implementing a solution.
+Make sure to discuss the issue with the community before implementing a solution for an issue.

 Features
 -------------------